Celebrate Words Matter Week during the first full week of March.

 Bloggers and Webmasters

-Blog daily on the topic of the writing prompt, then link back to the prompt so that others can find your posts.
+Blog daily on the topic of words (sample writing prompts below), then link back to the Words Matter webpage so others can read your posts.

-Copy the Words Matter Week poster image and share it on your own site with a link back to Words Matter Week.
+Copy the Words Matter Week poster image and share it on your own website with a link back to Words Matter Week.

-Do a special study on the Word, and discuss the meaning of John 1.
+Do a special study on the Word, and discuss the meaning of “Word” in John 1.

 Have a treasure hunt for all the verses that address words, speech, and conversation.
-Award a prize to the person who find the most verses.
+Award a prize to the person who finds the most verses.

 Schools and Homeschools